New! Announcing support for images

 probability column.

 The easiest way to submit corrections is using the downloaded labels spreadsheet.
+Right now this process is only supported for videos.

 Fill in the corrected_label